connorocampo/website/src/blog/personal-development/how-to-get-organized-and-increase-productivity-levels.md

 category: Personal Development
 ---

 How does one get organized and increase productivity levels?
-These days, life happens fast.

-Even with the help of modern technology like Google Calendar or Trello boards, it’s easy for fine, yet important details to get lost in the shuffle.
-We all know what it’s like to have crappy service that prevents us from swiftly getting online to check or update these apps.
+In a tech world where like happens fast, it’s easy for fine, yet important details to get lost in the shuffle.
 We’re an on-the-go society and are constantly juggling thoughts, one mental note after the other.

+Even with the help of modern technology like Google Calendar or Trello boards, we all know what it’s like to have bad cell phone reception that prevents us from swiftly getting online to check or update these apps.

  In recent years, I’ve started utilizing two specific tools to get and stay organized.
 You probably have one of these already.
 In fact, if you’re reading this article on your phone, I’m certain you have it.

-Anyway, these tools have helped me stay organized and in return has increased my focus and productivity levels significantly.
+These tools have helped me stay organized and in return have increased my focus and productivity levels significantly.

 <h2>Two Important Organizational Tools To Increase Productivity</h2>

 We’ll start with the one you probably have, which is a cell phone … well, sort of.
-It’s an app that you probably already have installed in your cell phone.
+It’s an app that you probably already have installed on your phone.

-<h3>#1 Notes App</h3>
+<h2>#1 Notes App</h2>

 It’s a notes app!
 (Notes app for Apple, Google Keep for Android.)
 Both of these run offline which makes that easy to access and use when you need to take a mental note out of your head and save it for later.